oroinc/documentation/book/installation.rst

 5b.
 Using the Installation Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another way to run the installation script is with the *oro:install* command in the console.
+The "--env=prod" parameter
+must be defined, as otherwise the development environment will be installed.

 .. code-block:: bash

-    $ php app/console oro:install
+    $ php app/console oro:install --env=prod

 The Installation is a four step process: